 —Editor & Former Book Publisher

 “In this engaging bildungsroman by Jeff Schnader, we become deeply immersed in the time of American life and culture during the war years 1971-1972, and in a place, Columbia University in the City of New York.
-Along the way, we learn of friendship, growth, and love, as The Serpent reveals more and more of the path toward living a good life.”
+We learn of friendship, growth, and love, as The Serpent reveals the path toward living a good life.”

-–James W. Oberly, Editor of *Budapest Blackout: The Wartime Diaries of Dr. Mária Mádi* (forthcoming, 2022), Professor Emeritus of History, University of Wisconsin-Eau Claire
+—James W. Oberly, Editor of *Budapest Blackout: The Wartime Diaries of Dr. Mária Mádi* (forthcoming, 2022), Professor Emeritus of History, University of Wisconsin

 “I had the privilege of reading this book.
 I often reflect on the events that shaped our experiences & lives.
 I was not expecting to be personally drawn into the novel, but how could I have known that The Serpent Papers was going to stimulate my memories and emotions of being a student at Kent State University in 1971-1974?
 This book opened labyrinths that have been locked in my memories for fifty years.